needle-mirror/com.unity.entities/Documentation~/components-add-to-entity.md

-# Add Components to an entity
+# Add components to an entity

 To add components to an entity, use the [`EntityManager`](xref:Unity.Entities.EntityManager) for the [world](concepts-worlds.md) that the entity is in.
 You can add components to an individual entity, or to several entities at the same time.